saberamini/MapReduceTutorial/README.md

 YOu should have already downloaded Hadoop 2.9 version for installing the Hadoop cluster on a single node.
 The files were untarred (equivalent to unzipped) in the following folder on your virtual machine

 ```
-/usr/local/hadoop/share/common
+/usr/local/hadoop/share/hadoop/common
 ```

-But since we are installing Eclipse on the windows platform, we cannot "see" these files
+But since we are installing Eclipse on the windows platform, we cannot "see" these files.
+Easy solution is simply to email yourselt the files you need or just download from the course website.

-We will first create a shared folder in your virtual machine.